ehayik/maven-archetypes/README.md

 ## Development

+### Contributing a New Archetype

-To create a new archetype, file a pull request creating a new `module`, following the examples currently here.
-Important pieces:
+1. File a pull request creating a new module.
+2. Update, modify, or create following files in your module:

-- `pom.xml` must have `<packaging>maven-archetype</packaging>`
+- `pom.xml`: This file must include `<packaging>maven-archetype</packaging>` and a `<description>` of what your archetype does.
-- should also have a `<description>`
-- `src/main/resources/META-INF/maven/archetype-metadata.xml`: defines files and directories to be copied & processed
+- `src/main/resources/META-INF/maven/archetype-metadata.xml`: This file should define the files and directories that will be copied and processed.
-- `src/main/resources/archetype-resources/`: the template for the new component (remember a sample .gitignore)
+- `src/main/resources/archetype-resources/`: This directory should contain the template for your new component.
+Don't forget to include a sample .gitignore file!
-- `src/test/resources/projects/testInstall/{goal.txt,archetype.properties}`: defines an integration test, proving that the archetype can not just be instantiated, but builds successfully thereafter
+- `src/test/resources/projects/testInstall/{goal.txt,archetype.properties}`: Here, define an integration test that not only proves that your archetype can be instantiated but also build successfully.

+The structure of your module should follow the existing modules as a guide.
+Be sure to review those before submitting your pull request!

+Remember to follow these guidelines, and feel free to ask if you have any questions or need further clarifications.

 ## Credits